wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 ### Analyze Queries summary page

-Flexible queries offer afilterable and customizable data access to create valuable analysis using row-level data.
+Flexible queries offer filterable and customizable data access to create valuable analysis using row-level data.
 Use the output from these queries to investigate and answer specific questions about how employees and groups collaborate.

 On the Queries page, under **Start custom query**, you’ll see a list of query options.
 The four most common are: